 The increase in accounts receivable from RMB80.3 million as of December 31, 2019 to RMB140.1 million as of December 31, 2020 was primarily due to (i) increased purchasing of hotel supplies and other products by franchisees due to increased manachised hotels, (ii) increased revenue from manachised hotels and the extension of certain franchise fee payment credit periods due to the COVID-19 outbreak and (iii) the increase in the number of our hotels and the settlement channels with our travel agency customers.
-Our account receivables decreased from RMB140.1 million as of December 31, 2020 to RMB111.3 million as of June 30, 2021, which was primarily due to the cease of extension of certain franchise fee payment credit periods post COVID-19 outbreak.
-As of June 30, 2021, our accounts receivable primarily consists of franchise fee receivables, receivables from hotel supplies and other products, travel agency receivables and corporate customer receivables for leased hotels.
+Our account receivables increased from RMB140.1 million as of December 31, 2020 to RMB146.3 million as of March 31, 2021, which was primarily due to the increase in the transaction volume generated from our leased hotels in the first quarter of 2021.
+As of March 31, 2021, our accounts receivable primarily consists of franchise fee receivables, receivables from hotel supplies and other products, travel agency receivables and corporate customer receivables for leased hotels.